MrAlias/upkeep/README.md

 ## Overview

-Provides a unified way to roll out package updates to an entire managed cluster.
+Provides a unified way to roll out package updates to an entire Puppet managed cluster.

 ## Module Description